restorer/zame-haxe-particles/README.md

 renderer.addParticleSystem(ps3);
 ```

 In some cases you may need several renderers, for example some particles on background layer, than player sprite, than some particles over player sprite.
-It is safe to use several renderers, but be careful in html5 with `-Ddom`.
-Browser give you limited number of WebGL contexts, so don't use too much renderers and test you game in various browsers.
+It is safe to use many renderers, but it will be better to reduce renderers count.

 ## Export notes